AppSolves/QuickClipAI/README.md

 > 5. Initiate an action in the chat which can be captured in the .har file.
 > 6. Right-click any of the network activities listed and select "Save all as HAR with content" to export the .har file.

-In order to make use of the automatic upload features, you need to add your YouTube, Instagram and TikTok credentials to the `config/config.json` file using the `SettingsManager` class.
-The `UploadAPI` class will automatically use these credentials to upload the generated video to the respective platforms:
+In order to make use of the automatic upload features, you need to add your YouTube credentials to the `config/config.json` file using the `SettingsManager` class.
+The `UploadAPI` class will automatically use these credentials to upload the generated video to the respective platform:

 ```python
 # You SHOULD remove these lines after executing the script once.